Sao Miguel Azores, Portugal Travel Guide

 A highlight is dining at a restaurant in Furnas that retrieves the Cozido stew directly from the fumaroles, a truly unique culinary spectacle.

-Purchase fresh local produce, cheese, bread, and fruits from a supermarket or local market and enjoy a picnic by one of São Miguel's stunning crater lakes (Sete Cidades, Furnas).
+Purchase fresh local produce, cheese, bread, and fruits from a supermarket or local marketplace and have a picnic by one of São Miguel's stunning crater lakes (Sete Cidades, Furnas).

 Seek out restaurants in smaller coastal villages for the freshest catches of the day, often simply grilled and served with local vegetables.